tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

 	python -m pip install virtualenv

-Then execute:
 	python -m pip install virtualenvwrapper-win

 ## 5) Create a virtual env for this python version

 In a command prompt execute the `mkvirtualenv` command followed by what you want to name your virtual environment.
-I like to use the naming convention 'py' + '2 digit version numb'
-+ bit version (64 or 32):
+I like to use the naming convention 'py' + '2 digit version number' + bit version (64 or 32):

 	mkvirtualenv py3464